Comprehensive Guide to Roof Eaves (Styles, Standards, & More)

 • Shade and Cooling: Eaves provide shade for the building’s exterior, which can help keep indoor spaces cooler during hot weather.

 • Aesthetic Value: Eaves contribute to a building’s aesthetics, enhancing its overall design and curb appeal.
+Boxed eaves, with their decorative embellishments and trim, and closed eaves, which have an enclosed underside, both enhance the visual appeal and provide additional protection.

 • Preventing Water Intrusion: By directing rainwater away from the walls, eaves help prevent water from seeping into the building, which can lead to structural damage and mold growth.